StrawberryBe/analytics.de-DE/help/technotes/ga-to-aa/reports/acquisition-reports.md

 Zeigt eine aggregierte Ansicht aller Kanäle, die Besucher zum Erreichen Ihrer Site verwenden.

-1. In the Components menu, locate the **Marketing Channel** dimension and drag it onto the large freeform table area labeled &#39;Drop a Dimension here&#39;.
+1. In the Components menu, locate the **Marketing Channel** dimension and drag it onto the large freeform table area labeled 'Drop a Dimension here'.
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 ## Gesamter Traffic - Treemaps